 Anthea Morris: “A lot of what follows is good business practice, that can help prevent many issues including performance management, non-performing teams as well as bullying.

-One of the many good things about being a small company is that it is much easier to get the whole company together.
+One of the many good things about being a small business is that it is much easier to get the whole company together.
 Whether this is team meetings or team nights out, these are good ways for the staff to get to know each other.
 If the same people are always missing from events, then try to find out why.
 There may be multitude of reasons, but helping them to feel involved by changing the type or time of event can be all that is needed.
 We had a shy member of staff who never came to team event.
 She said she always went to see her parents on a Friday night after work and didn’t want to miss it and upset them.
 Changing the time to a Thursday night meant she was able to come along.
 Simple things can make a big difference: don’t just go to the pub, try an activity evening such as rock climbing or bell rining in your local church.
 However if someone is missing as they don’t want to go out with a specific person or group of people (not all bullying is 1 on 1) then talk to them and work out a way to improve this situation and improve the working relationship.

 Look at individual performance metrics.
 If there are changes, often gradual, then try to have some 1-2-1 time to find out if that staff member is ok.
 There may be non-work related things, there may be non-bullying work related issues, but downward trends are not good for the business, staff moral or the individual.
 Don’t just accept performance changes or jump straight to performance management.
 Recruiting and induction is long and expensive.
 If someone has performed well in the past it is up to you as a manager and leader to help them to achieve that again.